 The fox exhaled.
 Her breath froze the pink worms white and blue.
 She froze the whole mass before sitting on her haunches and closing her eyes.

 Her tail evaporated and the rest of her body joined its misty mass.
-Her cloud descended on the worms and swirled faster and faster until she lifted them away from the Mountain, into the desert.
+Her cloud descended over the worms and swirled faster and faster until she lifted them away from the Mountain, into the desert.